mlocardpaulet/TCR_ABStim2018/README.md

 `"Phomics"` contains the results of GO term enrichments based on the phosphorylation sites using [Phomics](http://phomics.jensenlab.org/phospho_enrichment_uniprot) the 4th September 2018.
 I used the detected sites as background.

+`"tsne"` contains the scripts for tsne prodution and clustering (work of Romain Roncagalli).

 ## Data analysis:

 The data was prepared and normalised with the scripts in "DataPreparation.Rmd/html" with some quality control.
 See "DataPreparation_Proteome.Rmd/html" for the quality control of the proteins data.